 I was delighted to be invited to the University of Brighton Graduate Show this week, a fantastic showcase of student creativity and talent which annually turns the Grand Parade campus into the biggest gallery on the South Coast.

 One of the reasons for my visit was to see the work of Design & Craft student, Amelia Rae Perry, whose project, Objects for Loneliness, explores how design can be used as tool to help tackle loneliness.
-It is a subject Designing for the Future students have tackled before and it is always interesting to see a new perspective.
+It is a subject Designing for the Future students have tackledfree dating websites in malaysia and it is always interesting to see a new perspective.
 Amelia began her project by considering loneliness as a condition affecting older people before soon coming to realise that anyone can be lonely.